Script Development / Thread Pool DFF.THREAD

 DFF.THREAD.pop_result(...)

-Pop a completed result from the thread pool execution function results.
+Pops a completed result from the thread pool's execution function results.

-The popped function result will no longer be returned in DFF.THREAD.get_result(...) or DFF.THREAD.get_all_results(...)
+Popped function results will no longer be returned in DFF.THREAD.get_result(...) or DFF.THREAD.get_all_results(...)

 | Parameter | Type | Required / Default | Description |